MylesAustin-design/Major-Market-Sales-Analysis/README.md

 1️⃣ Extract
 Data was extracted from multiple source files and external databases.
-SQL Server Integration Services (SSIS) in Visual Studio was used as a data transfer tool to bring in data from flat files, APIs, and external databases into SQL Server.
+SQL Server Integration Services (SSIS) in Visual Studio was used as a data transfer tool to bring in data from flat files into SQL Server.
 2️⃣ Transform
 Transformations were performed using SQL Server Management Studio (SSMS) and SSIS Data Flow tasks:
 Cleaning and filtering data (removing duplicates, handling null values).
-Creating calculated fields (Customer Growth MoM, Moving Average Sales, Retention Rate).
-Aggregating sales by store location and time periods.
+Creating calculated fields & Aggregating sales by store location and time periods.
 3️⃣ Load
 The processed data was loaded into SQL Server tables.
-Power BI was connected to SQL Server via Direct Query mode for real-time updates.
+Power BI was connected to SQL Server.
 DAX calculations in Power BI were used to refine KPIs.
 🖥️ Tech Stack
 SQL Server - Data storage, transformations, and aggregations.